Debut with the Berlin Philharmonic: Santtu Matias Rouvali | The China Post

 Why?
 “I don’t know, to be honest,” says Rouvali.
 “I always thought it’s because we are somehow in the middle of the Western and Eastern culture.
 We have this Slavic temperament from Russia, and then we are also together with Sweden and the ‘civilized’ Western world.
 And yet we are somehow our own nation and think our own way.
 We are a bit tribal and raw.
 We feel special, and somehow our humor and behavior are a bit off-center — and that adds something to our music-making too.”

-Finland is something this busy conductor clearly carries along with him — and in his busy schedule, he calls his downtime at home his “fourth position,” where he spends time with his tractor, hunting and fishing, sauna and his young son.
+Finland is something this busy conductor clearly carries along with him — and in his busy schedule, he calls his downtime at home his “fourth position,” where he spends time with his tractor, hunting and fishing, in the sauna, and with his young son.
 “That’s how I relax, and that’s how I forget the music, and then I can be natural and normal — kind of,” he adds, laughing.

 And his debut with the Berliners?
 It far surpassed Rouvali’s understated prediction: “I’m quite sure that it will be a nice experience.”